iltuoconsulenteit/DocCropper/README.md

 This project uses [Interact.JS](https://github.com/taye/interact.js) for managing draggable corner points.

 The frontend allows the user to:
  - Upload images with the file picker.
-On mobile devices the file picker is shown by default but you can switch to the camera mode and choose which camera to use.
+On mobile devices the file picker opens the camera or gallery; after each capture the app returns to the gallery where you can tap **+** (Add/Import) to add another photo.
 Desktop users may also drag and drop files.
 Up to `max_upload_files` images can be imported at once (10 by default)
  - Import PDF documents which are converted to images and added to the gallery without immediate cropping (Pro)
 - Add more images later without losing previously processed ones
 - Manually adjust the four corners of each image